dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 modelBuilder.Entity<Samurai>().HasOne("Entrance").WithOne();
 ```

-The code looks like it is relating `Samuri` to some other entity type using the `Entrance` navigation property, which may be private.
+The code looks like it is relating `Samurai` to some other entity type using the `Entrance` navigation property, which may be private.

 In reality, this code attempts to create a relationship to some entity type called `Entrance` with no navigation property.